 Taking advance of your home equity is not the only benefit you get when you sell your house.
 Selling after months in a mortgage forbearance plan doesn’t hurt your credit.
 It is important to have a good credit score to qualify for a financial product.

-Experts are predicting a real estate market crash for 2021.
-Everything indicates that a hard economic situation will be hitting the USA at the end of the year.
-The pandemic may be controlled, but the economy will not recover at the same pace.
-Many industries and people will be given the steps to get back on track, but that will be not enough.
+Experts were predicting a real estate market crash in 2021.
+Everything indicates that a hard economic situation will hit the USA at the end of the year.
+The pandemic may be controlled, but the economy will not recover simultaneously.
+Many industries and people will be given the steps to get back on track, but that will not be enough.
 Without the mortgage forbearance plans and restrictions lifted, still, the economy will be stumbling.

 Homeowners are taking advantage of their home equity now.
-They are using their capital gains to reimburse in another single-family house.
-With low-interest rates and an acceptable credit score, they have the chance to get in an affordable home loan.
+They are using their capital gains to reimburse another single-family house.
+They can get an affordable home loan with low-interest rates and an acceptable credit score.

-Please, contact us for more information about our home buying process.
+Please, contact us for more information about our home-buying process.
 If you need to sell your house, we can help you.
-The pandemic is causing big damage in Portland and to Oregonians, but together we are going to pass this bitter moment.
-Call us at (503) 212-9641 or fill the form on this page.